Yankees vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Kerry Carpenter has 86 hits with 12 doubles, a triple, 20 home runs, 24 walks and 54 RBI.
-He's also stolen one base.
+- Kerry Carpenter has collected 86 hits with 12 doubles, a triple, 20 home runs and 24 walks.
+He has driven in 54 runs with one stolen base.

 Carpenter Recent Games